1

 The Storage Unit Manager typically oversees daily operations, manages staff, and handles customer concerns, requiring some management experience.
 In contrast, the Storage Facility Clerk focuses on customer service, payment processing, and record keeping.
 Both roles are essential in the self-storage industry but differ mainly in responsibilities and level of oversight.

-A storage unit manager oversees daily operations of a storage facility, including renting units, managing customer accounts, maintaining security, and ensuring the facility is clean and organized.
-They often handle administrative tasks, enforce policies, and may use management software to track inventory and payments.
+A storage unit manager oversees daily operations of a storage facility, including managing customer accounts, maintaining security, handling rentals and payments, and ensuring the facility is clean and organized.
+They often use management software and may need to coordinate with maintenance staff.
+Strong customer service and organizational skills are essential for this role.

 What does a Storage Unit Manager do?